VenkatKoppolu/venkat-cli/README.md

   -u, --targetusername=targetusername
       username or alias for the target org; overrides default target org

+  -x, --hardelete
+      (optional) if specified then the deleted records aren't stored in the Recycle Bin. permission “Bulk API Hard Delete” should be set for the user to perform hardDelete.

   --apiversion=apiversion
       override the api version used for api requests made by this command